 Dropshipping is amazing.
 All of the perks of having an online store without any of the headache of inventory, production, or shipping.
-Because of these perks it’s also the go-to option for anyone who’s looking to start an online business, to get their toes wet.
+Because of these perks, it’s also the go-to option for anyone who’s looking to start an online business, to get their toes wet.

-Many people don’t know that dropshipping is a method that’s also used by large companies.
+Many people don’t know that dropshipping is a product fulfillment method that’s also used by large companies.
 The reason?
 It comes down to the economical advantage – does the higher cost of dropshipping outweigh the savings of lower maintenance and overhead costs?
 In many cases, the answer is yes.

 We’ll go through a few reasons and methods large companies are using dropshipping to scale their business and to increase their business efforts for a minimal investment from their side.

 Managing fulfillment for a growing ecommerce entity can be expensive.
 Besides the time that it takes, it also incurs many expenses, that some companies are choosing to omit, by outsourcing their fulfillment and using dropshipping.

 The overhead costs are what people usually take for granted.
 A fulfillment facility will have to cover expenses from rent and utilities, to salaries for the employees doing the physical fulfilling, plus any equipment necessary.

 As you can see in this infographic with date collected by Square Foot, you can see that $5,000 per month will get you a modest rental space, with sizes differing around the country.

 To the untrained eye, one might think that there isn’t much to shipping a product.
 As it turns out, navigating the shipping world is an entire feat of its own.
 Negotiating shipping prices, label payments, pickups and delivery times in and out of peak seasons can easily be a full-time job, hence entire university programs being dedicated to the topic of logistics.